tasmota/docs/docs/Rules.md

 Activate dimmer mode with `Switchmode 11` and shorten long press time to 1 second (`Setoption32 10`).

 A short press of the switch sends a `TOGGLE` message to toggle the dimmer.
 A long press sends repeated `INC_DEC` messages to increment the dimmer.
-If a second press of the switch follows the first press a `INV` message is sent to invert the function from increment to decrement and repeatet `INC_DEC` messages are sent to decrement the dimmer.
+If a second press of the switch follows the first press a `INV` message is sent to invert the function from increment to decrement and repeated `INC_DEC` messages are sent to decrement the dimmer.
 After releasing the switch a timeout message `CLEAR` resets the automation

 ```haskell
 Backlog SwitchMode 11; SetOption32 10